Tuesday 26 July 2022

 Mark called me on Tuesday suggesting we go to see the shrike and on Wednesday the 29th June Mark, myself, Les and Martin met mid morning at Little Paxton in Cambridgeshire to make the trip north.

-The shrike had been seen well and photographed the day before along the track that ran at the back of farm fields.
+The shrike had been seen well and photographed the day before along the track that ran at the back of some farm fields.
 On arriving at the location we could hardly miss it as a long line of cars were parked precariously along either side of the narrow lane that leads out of Bempton towards the reserve.
 Birders were milling about everywhere and there were probably up to a hundred and fifty present along the track, all looking at a very distant shrike sat on top of a bush near to some farm buildings.

 Prior to today it had allowed relatively close approach along the track but I guess with so many birders now present, it had decided to keep its distance.It was obvious it was not going to come closer as we stood in the long grass at the edge of the track, so after scoping it we retired to the cliffs to look for the Black browed Albatross that has returned for another year of loneliness and frustration amongst the thousands of Gannets breeding on the cliffs.